 An overview of what you plan to sell and what customers are your target market.

 What do you want to accomplish in the immediate future based on the rest of your business plan?
 Also, include future growth goals.

 This will be a clear and concise statement of how you envision your company’s future.

-This section, by far, will be the most time-consuming assignment but is also the most critical for a brand new HVAC company looking to break into a possibly saturated market.
+This section, by far, will be the most time-consuming assignment but is also the most critical for a brand-new HVAC company looking to break into a possibly saturated market.

-This analysis should provide a detailed overview of the industry or market you intend to sell your services or products into and what your target customers look like.
+This analysis should provide a detailed overview of the industry or market you intend to sell your services or products and what your target customers look like.

 Be sure to include statistics from your research to support your claims.